Bill Brock: Early life and career

-United States Senator
+U.S. Senator

 Brock served four terms in the U.S. House of Representatives and then won the Republican nomination to face three-term incumbent U.S. Senator Albert Gore Sr. in 1970, defeating country music singer Tex Ritter in the primary election.
 Brock's campaign successfully made an issue of Gore's friendship with the Kennedy family and Gore's voting record, which was liberal by Southern standards, and defeated him.

 While in the Senate, Brock was a darling of the conservative movement but was less popular at home; his personality was somewhat distant by the standards of most politicians.
 As a freshman U.S. Senate member, he accomplished a great deal even as a minority Republican.
 He was the original author of the Congressional Budget Act (S. 3984, 92nd Congress and S. 40, 93rd Congress) and as ranking minority of Committee on Government Operations, Subcommittee on Budgeting, Management, and Expenditures led the crafting of the Congressional Budget Bill.
 He sponsored credit legislation (Title V - Equal Credit Opportunity, H.R.
 11211, 93rd Congress), memorialized by a National Archives and Records Administration exhibit, that provides woman's access to credit, including credit cards, by requiring financial institutions and other firms engaged in the extension of credit to make credit equally available to all and not to discriminate on the "basis of sex or marital status."
 He was co-chair of the Stevenson/Brock Committee (S. Res.
 109, Temporary Select Committee to Study the Senate Committee System) with U.S. Senate member Adlai Stevenson III from Illinois, which sponsored establishment of the U.S. Senate Energy Committee as well as workload, scheduling, and staffing reforms and importantly reorganization of committee jurisdictions.